Eomys/MoSQITo/docs/source/contribution/how_to_contribute.rst

 Become part of the MOSQITO community
 --------------------------------------

-There are several ways to contribute to :mod:`mosqito`.
+There are several ways to contribute to MOSQITO.
 You can:
  * Use it and report the bugs or missing informations.
  * Share any idea you would have to improve the documentation, if you are familiar with psychoacoustic.
  * Share any sound quality related implementation you could have developed (even in another programing language).
  * Start contributing by tackling one of the issues labeled with ``good first issue``
  * Implement one of the function listed in the :ref:`scope`.

-In any case, please let the community know about your future contribution ideally through a `GitHub issue <https://github.com/Eomys/MoSQITo/issues>`_ or by sending an email at mosqito@framalistes.org that redirects to the maintainers.
+In any case, please let the community know about your future contribution through a `GitHub issue <https://github.com/Eomys/MoSQITo/issues>`_.

 Developer guideline
 --------------------